DarrachBarneveld/CoolCoders-PP4/README.md

 #### Website Owner/Developer

-1. As a developer I can layout wireframes so that I have a clear idea of the sites structure and theme
+1. As a developer I can layout wireframes so that I have a clear idea of the sites structure and theme [#4](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/4)
-2. As a Developer I can choose a colour theme so that all pages have a consistent feel and style.
+2. As a Developer I can choose a colour theme so that all pages have a consistent feel and style [#5](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/5)
-3. As a Developer, I can created a standardised article preview card for each article, providing key information at a glance so that users can quickly understand the context of an article
+3. As a Developer, I can created a standardised article preview card for each article, providing key information at a glance so that users can quickly understand the context of an article [#21](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/21)
 4. As a Site Owner, I can have the capability to perform all CRUD (Create, Read, Update, Delete) functionality within the website's admin interface so that I can manually create and edit content.
 5. As the Site Owner, I can approve user created content so that I can manually oversee and manage content creation and edits.
 6. As a Site Owner, I can delete user profiles and all associated content from the platform so I can minimise harmful users.